-Basic German regulations on inheritance law have, by and large, luckily been left unchanged over the last years.
-This creates legal certainty for future estate planning and allows people in charge to determine who is to receive what long before succession occurs.
+Basic German regulations on inheritance law have, by and large, been left unchanged over the last years.
+This creates legal certainty for future estate planning and allows people in charge to determine who is to receive what, long before succession occurs.
 However, in order to set up a binding will, it is crucial to have a thorough understanding of inheritance law.
-Due to the complexity of this legal area, there is hardly any layperson being aware of its pitfalls.
+Due to the complexity of this legal area, laypeople are rarely aware of its pitfalls.

-As a qualified expert in inheritance law, successions, and estate planning I will assist you in any issues dealing with the matter, including:
+As a qualified expert in inheritance law, successions, and estate planning I can provide wide-ranging services in the matter, including: